 Yellow Dog UK Campaign

 In the UK, the Yellow Dog campaign is organised by NarpsUK, which is a membership organisation for pet sitters and dog walkers.
 The founder of the organisation says, “This is a fantastic campaign and will help and educate dog owners and the public to understand and recognise a dog that ‘needs space’”.
-The Yellow Dog Campaign in the UK will prove to be beneficial for everybody, including dog owners, dog walkers and especially dogs themselves.
+The Yellow Dog Campaign in the UK will benefit everybody, including dog owners, dog walkers and especially dogs themselves.

 Reasons Why Dogs May Need Space

-Every sensible dog owner and dog walker understands that it is not a good idea to walk too close to a strange dog or touch it.
-The dog may get frightened; it may be suffering from a medical condition or just simply has had a bad day.
+Every sensible dog owner and dog walker understands that walking too close to a strange dog or touching it is not a good idea.
+The dog may get frightened; it may suffer from a medical condition or simply has had a bad day.
 Here are some of the reasons why a dog may need its personal space: